-We selected four categories of apps i.e., Social, Lifestyle, Health, and Games and extracted 5 Million reviews from our crawled dataset and then applied a criterion to select only those users that provide reviews in a range of 15 to 20 on different apps.
-We found that most of the reviews have been given for games followed by Lifestyle and Health apps.
+Health, and Games.
+We found that most of the reviews have been given for games, followed by Lifestyle and Health apps.

 3.2 Experiments and Results

 We analyze privacy risk prediction results from the three aspects of uniqueness, uniformity, and linkability, and also present overall risk prediction results combining all three.
 We then discuss our results on differentially private Web data obfuscation method using some validation cases.
 Finally, we present the efficiency results.